-The use of physical intervention, and documentation, is closely monitored within the home by the Registered Manager and ROC Group's Positive Behaviour Support team.
-Where it is has been necessary to use physical intervention more frequently to keep young people or team members safe, advice will be sought from outside agencies, such as CAMHS, to ensure that we are working in the best interest of that child/young person.
+A life space interview, is carried out with the young person to discuss the incident and agree on ways in which similar future situations could be approached differently.
+Life space interviews can be communicated in various ways, dependent upon the communication needs of the child.
+This can be done verbally with team member, or via communication aids where required.
+The use of physical intervention is closely monitored by the Registered Manager and their social worker and family are informed.
+Where it is has been necessary to use physical intervention more frequently to keep young people or team members safe, advice is sought from outside agencies, such as CAMHS, to ensure we are working in their best interest.